TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 mkdir odin_on_rails
 ~~~

-and then move into the new directory:
+Then, move into the new directory:

 ~~~bash
 cd odin_on_rails